-At the request of Quartz Mountain Resources Ltd., a Technical Report on the Jake Property was prepared by Charles J. Greig (C.J.
-Greig & Associates Ltd.) and published in 2022.
-The Qualified Person (QP), Charles J. Greig, P.Geo., conducted an independent evaluation of the Jake Property, which included a site inspection in October 2021.
+At the request of Quartz Mountain Resources Ltd., a Report on the Jake Property was prepared by Charles J. Greig (C.J.
+Greig & Associates Ltd.) and published in 2022 ("2022 report"), by Charles J. Greig, P.Geo., who conducted an independent evaluation of the Jake Property, which included a site inspection in October 2021.

-The 2022 Technical Report concluded that "the Jake Property has been shown to host broad areas of alteration and precious and base metals mineralization characteristic of Cu + Au porphyry-type, as well as low-sulphidation epithermal type and Ag-rich polymetallic vein systems".
+The 2022 report concluded that "the Jake Property has been shown to host broad areas of alteration and precious and base metals mineralization characteristic of Cu + Au porphyry-type, as well as low-sulphidation epithermal type and Ag-rich polymetallic vein systems".
 Further phased exploration programs, comprising geological mapping, geochemical sampling, IP surveys, and diamond drilling was recommended by the author.